Push API v1 (Accommodations) User Guide

 When your server returns HTTP status code 200, OpenGDS will register the call as successful.
 Every other HTTP status code will be seen as error, in this case OpenGDS will try again later.
 The response body is also visible in the API log and can be used for debug purposes.

-You can then process the queue in a background service, independent of the connection.
+You can then process the queue using a background service, independent of the active connection.

-It is important that OpenGDS receives the HTTP status code 200 within 60 seconds, otherwise the request will time out and be marked as erroneous.
+It is important that OpenGDS receives an HTTP 200 OK status code within 60 seconds.
+Otherwise, the request will timeout and be marked as failed.

 Note: If there are 100 consecutive errors, the API is automatically disabled.
 During initialization, the API is disabled after 1 error.